GfSE/SAF-Specification/stakeholders.md

 * Which Mode(s) and State(s) do the SOI have?
 * Who provides the input(s) to a critical function?
 * What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
+* What is the sequence of interactions among the System and context elements
 # IV&V Engineer
 Definition - IV&V Engineer
 Individuals or groups responsible for integration, verification and validation. [tbd]